I Stand Alone (French: Seul contre tous; "Alone against everyone") is a 1998 French psychological drama art film, and the debut feature of Gaspar Noé.

 - He later imagines fondling his daughter, then killing her in a murder-suicide.
 This imagine spot even has its own blipvert imagine spot when he hesitates to kill himself.

-- Infant Immortality: Averted.
-The Butcher kills his unborn child when he attacks his wife.
+- Imperiled in Pregnancy: The Butcher kills his unborn child when he attacks his wife.

 - Informed Flaw: The Butcher's daughter is mentioned to be autistic, but she really seems lethargic and indifferent when she finally appears on screen.